docloulou/addon-homeyshs/homey-shs/DOCS.md

 Currently, this add-on does not require any additional configuration.
 The add-on uses host networking mode by default, which means Homey Self-Hosted Server will be accessible on your local network.
 The server should automatically be discoverable by the Homey mobile app.

-The add-on persists its data automatically in the `/data` directory.
+The add-on persists its data automatically in the `/addon_configs` directory (specifically `/addon_configs/homey-shs` or similar depending on the add-on slug).

+### Backups & SSH Access

+By storing data in `/addon_configs`, the Homey user data (`/homey/user`) becomes easily accessible via the official **Terminal & SSH** add-on for Home Assistant.

+This facilitates manual backups and data management.
+You can access your Homey data at:
+- Host path: `/addon_configs/<addon_slug>/`
+- Internal container path: `/config`

+This allows you to easily backup your Homey data using standard Linux tools from the SSH terminal.

 ### Web UI Access